SteveLTN/https-portal/README.md

     	auth_basic "Password";
 ```

-The `CUSTOM_NGINX_SERVER_CONFIG_BLOCK` will be inserted after all other configuration blocks listed in section "Configure Nginx through Environment Variables".
+The `CUSTOM_NGINX_SERVER_CONFIG_BLOCK` will be inserted after all other configuration blocks listed in section "Configure Nginx through Environment Variables", and it might conflict with other configurations.

 ```
 # generated Nginx config: